kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 - `controller_utils`: `April 3rd 2023` - `56.6`
   - Adding tests to help determine if pods are terminating.
 - `job`: `April 3rd 2023` - `90.4`
-   a) Verify that terminating pods are in fact counted in the status.
+   a.
+Verify that terminating pods are in fact counted in the status.
-   b) Recreate pods only once pod is fully terminated (ie `Failed`)
+   b.
+Recreate pods only once pod is fully terminated (ie `Failed`)
-   c) Verify existing behavior with `TerminatingOrFailed`
+   c.
+Verify existing behavior with `TerminatingOrFailed`
-   d) If feature is off verify existing behavior
+   d.
+If feature is off verify existing behavior
-   e) Count terminating pods even if terminating Pod considered failed when `PodDisruptionConditions` is disabled
+   e.
+Count terminating pods even if terminating Pod considered failed when `PodDisruptionConditions` is disabled
-   f) Count terminating pods even if terminating Pod not considered failed when PodDisruptionConditions is enabled
+   f.
+Count terminating pods even if terminating Pod not considered failed when PodDisruptionConditions is enabled
 - `gc_controller.go`: `April 3rd 2023` - `82.4`
-   a) Set `PodPhase` to `failed` when `JobRecreatePodsWhenFailed` true but `PodDisruptionConditions` is false
+   a.
+Set `PodPhase` to `failed` when `JobRecreatePodsWhenFailed` true but `PodDisruptionConditions` is false

 ##### Integration tests